 How much time do you have to work with the clients/athletes in question?

 Is the goal to get a training effect NOW?
 Or do you have time to work with people for some time.
 My elite badminton players do power cleans and derivatives most weeks in their S&C programme.
 My pro MMA fighters may do some basic hang cleans if they’ve been with me for a while and have gone through the phases of development.
 Most of them will not though, and the reason for this is that they are paying me for instant results (rightly or wrongly) and I can get similar results using jump squats or other loaded jumping exercises.
 Or they are working through the development programme and towards the competencies I outlined above.

-– Do you know how to coach the lifts to achieve the training effect you want form them?
+Do you know how to coach the lifts to achieve the training effect you want from them?

 It’s really not race